 We’re saving one of the world’s largest and most endangered animals.

-Since 2017, 31 right whales have died with another 10 presumed dead, representing 10% of the known population.
-In the past 4 years, only 22 calves were born in total, which is well below the approx. 20-30 needed annually for the species to have a chance at survival.
-With only an estimated 400 individuals left in the world – and only a quarter of those being reproductive females – the North Atlantic right whale is critically endangered.
-The death of even one whale could be the difference between species recovery and extinction.
+Since 2017, there has been 92 mortalities, serious injuries, and morbidities among North Atlantic right whales, or 27% of the known population.
+With fewer than an estimated 340 individuals left – and less than a quarter of those being reproductive females – North Atlantic right whales are critically endangered.
+The death of even one whale could be the difference between saving North Atlantic right whales and their extinction.

 Through education, advocacy, and grassroots engagement, IFAW has initiated a multifaceted campaign in the U.S. and Canada to drive public awareness, push for regulatory change, and promote innovative solutions to save North Atlantic right whales.

 New technologies that aim to decrease right whale entanglement include ropeless fishing gear – the deployment of gear without fixed vertical buoy ropes in the water column – that could dramatically reduce or eliminate right whale entanglements, while allowing fishermen to continue their livelihoods.

 We are ensuring that vessel speed limits in critical habitats are secured, promoting vessel speed compliance, and have developed Whale Alert, a situational awareness mobile app that alerts vessel operators on the presence of right whales.

 IFAW is working directly with fishermen to advance pilot testing of ropeless gear.
 Through policy and advocacy initiatives, we are pursuing legislation that would fund the research, development, and implementation of solutions that protect right whales while maintaining a sustainable fishery.